Tipser/slate/source/includes/_tipser-sdk.md

 ##Direct to Checkout

-By using the method `Direct To Checkout`, you add a product to the cart, at the same time as you open the checkout dialogue window.
+By using the method `Direct To Checkout`, you add a product to the cart, at the same time as you open the checkout dialog window.

 ```javascript
  openDirectToCheckoutDialog(productId: string, options: {posData?: string}): void